AjitMallav/brain_tumor_detection/README.md

 ## Files and Directories

 - `data`: Contains the dataset of brain MRI images.
-- `model_weights`: Stores the trained model weights.
+- `BrainTumorCVProject`: Stores the trained model weights.
 - `README.md`: Provides an overview of the project and instructions for running the code.

 ## Requirements